vishal3308/todo-backend-site/README.md

 ## Running a local instance of the site from source
 - *Make sure you have git submodules set up with `git submodule update --init --recursive`*
 - Install required gems with `bundle install`
-- build the site with `bundle exec rake build`
+- Build the site with `bundle exec rake build`
-- run a dev server with `bundle exec middleman`
+- Run a dev server with `bundle exec middleman`

 ## Running the site via docker
 A dockerized version of the site is available on Docker Hub as [moredip/todo-backend-site](https://hub.docker.com/r/moredip/todo-backend-site).